Pravesh7296/CodingHub/README.md

 - Register for an admin account by providing necessary information.
 - Log in to the Instructor and admin account using registered credentials.
-- Add new Assignment to the system, including Assignment name, date, and submission.
+- Add new Assignment to the system, including Assignment name, date, and type.
 - Update existing Assignment with new information.
 - Delete Assignment from the system.
 - View the number of Submission received by each Assignment.